 Around 10% - 15% of women may suffer postnatal depression (PND)—or postpartum depression as it is also termed.
-As we do not know if all all mothers seek help with their depression, this number could be underestimated.
-Thankfully, you are much less likely to suffer with puerperal psychosis or postpartum psychosis.
+As we do not know if all mothers seek help with their depression, this number could be underestimated.
+Thankfully, you are much less likely to suffer from puerperal psychosis or postpartum psychosis.
 There is a big difference in presentation between the two and the psychotic element usually demands hospitalization.

-Most women get a degree of the baby blues shortly after delivery of their baby, but this is usually transient.
+Most women get a degree of the baby blues shortly after the delivery of their baby, but this is usually transient.
 It rarely lasts more than a couple of weeks and may even be felt for just a few hours.

 Imagine you have just had a baby with all the huge hormonal changes that take place.
 You suddenly have a huge responsibility to be a good mum.
-You can become anxious and irritable made much worse by an overwhelming sense of tiredness.
+You can become anxious and irritable, made much worse by an overwhelming sense of tiredness.
 You may feel you are failing your motherly duties and then guilt sets in as this is supposed to be a wonderful time in your life.
 Everything seems to be worrying you and you just don’t have the energy to do anything about it.
-Your partner may not fully understand how you feel, and expects that within a few weeks things should be feeling normal.
-Instead he is faced with a tearful, angry, confused and distant woman who appears to have gone off sex also.
+Your partner may not fully understand how you feel, and expects that within a few weeks things should be back to normal.
+Instead, he is faced with a tearful, angry, confused and distant woman who appears to have gone off sex also.

 Things can get so bad that you even resent your baby or believe there is no love between the two of you.
 Everything simply gets on top of you and you feel a failure.
 This is postnatal depression.
 Treatment for postnatal depression depends on its severity but counseling and/or antidepressants are likely to be offered.
 It is thought to be caused by hormone levels but social factors, stress, history of depression and even those suffering bouts of pre-menstrual tension seem to be at risk.

-It is thought to be a genetic condition but hormonal changes and having an existing bipolar or schizoaffective disorder are also listed as potential causes.
+It is thought to be a genetic condition, hormonal changes and having an existing bipolar or schizoaffective disorder are also listed as potential causes.
 Once you have had puerperal psychosis there is up to a 50% chance that you may get it again with subsequent babies.
 I have to add here that it can happen to anyone, you do not have to have a mental illness before suffering this condition.

 My Postnatal Depression and Psychotic Experience

 I had no idea that a woman could become psychotic post-delivery when I had my second baby many years ago.
 I had heard of postnatal depression and I had experienced baby blues with the arrival of my first child which passed in a few days.
-This time however my pregnancy was unplanned and I was stressed and anxious throughout, but after my baby was born I remember only the first two days post-delivery.
+This time, however, my pregnancy was unplanned and I was stressed and anxious throughout, but after my baby was born I remember only the first two days post-delivery.

 I felt confused because I wasn’t elated, but I remember holding the baby in the first couple of days and obviously trying to make an effort.
 The next thing I remember was finding me and baby in a mother and baby psychiatric unit.
-Apparently I had been found by a friend staring into space at home.
+Apparently, I had been found by a friend staring into space at home.
 I was totally unresponsive and she had immediately sought medical help for me.
 This was only about four or five days after my baby was born.
 There followed hallucinations of the visual kind which were extremely frightening.
 I seemed to have also been lost in some kind of void…a black hole.

 Around 1993 I became pregnant with my third child.
 I did a lot of research at the time to try to find out what I could do, if anything, to ward off the risk of me getting puerperal psychosis again.
 The sudden drop in progesterone factor kept coming up.
-What if the drop was so sudden and so big that it perhaps even had negative effects on other hormones such as serotonin which is thought to be linked to depression?
-I thought of premenstrual problems, the menopause and how moods are commonly affected by these conditions too.
+What if the drop was so sudden and so big that it perhaps even had negative effects on other hormones such as serotonin- which is thought to be linked to depression?
+I thought of premenstrual problems, menopause and how moods are commonly affected by these conditions too.

 The same happened with my fourth child.
 I had the same treatment with the same results.
-I cannot be entirely sure the progesterone stopped either from happening but in my mind it was highly likely.
+I cannot be entirely sure the progesterone stopped either from happening but in my mind, it was highly likely.